-The island of Majorca is the largest of the Balearic Islands and is geographically located to the east of Spain.
-The main tourist attractions are located in the southwest region of Majorca, these include; Palma de Mallorca, Palmanova, Portals Nous, Santa Ponca, Peguera and Magalluf.
+Majorca (or Mallorca) Island is the largest of the Balearic Islands and is geographically located to the east of Spain.
+The main tourist attractions in the southwest region of Majorca include Palma de Mallorca, Palmanova, Portals Nous, Santa Ponca, Peguera and Magalluf.

-There are two significant parts of the island that are occupied by mountainous terrain.
+There are two significant parts of the island occupied by mountainous terrain.
 The first mountainous part is Serra de Tramuntana which is scattered over the north-western part of Majorca.
-This mountain range includes the highest peak of the island, the Puig Major and the neighbouring, Puig Massanella as the highest accessible peak.
+This mountain range includes the highest peak of the island, the Puig Major, and the neighbouring Puig Massanella as the highest accessible peak.

-The second mountainous region which is not as steep as Tramuntana is the mountain range of Serra de Llevant and this is situated on the opposite side, in the southeast.
-Despite being a smaller range it is still popularly visited by trekkers who want to admire the fantastic surrounding sceneries.
+The second mountainous region, which is not as steep as Tramuntana, is Serra de Llevant and is situated opposite the southeast.
+Despite being a smaller range, it is still visited by trekkers who want to admire the fantastic surrounding sceneries.

-In the center of the island is the flat fertile plain of Es Pla, where most of the island's agriculture takes place as the flat land is ideal for farming.
+In the centre of the island is the flat fertile plain of Es Pla, where most of the island's agriculture takes place as the flat land is ideal for farming.

-Majorca has a very rocky coastline with intriguing caves and bays.
-The northeast side is covered up by two sweeping bays, the Badia de Pollenca and the Badia d'Alcudia and of course the large famous Bay of Palma in the southwest.
-Further geographical information for Palma de Mallorca: Visit Palma.
+Majorca has a rocky coastline with intriguing caves and bays.
+The northeast side is covered by two sweeping bays, the Badia de Pollenca and the Badia d'Alcudia, and of course, the large famous Bay of Palma in the southwest.
+For geographical information of Palma de Mallorca: Visit Palma

-The caves and bays of Majorca are great tourist attractions, along with the sandy coves which are predominately located in the eastern region.
+The caves and bays of Majorca are great tourist attractions, along with the sandy coves predominately located in the eastern region.

-With a population of approximately 800,000, over 50% of Majorca's inhabitants live in the city of Palma.
-The tourist boom in the 20th century is said to be responsible for the population growth as many people relocated to the island from the rest of Spain, Europe, South America and Africa.
+With a population of approximately 896,038 (2019), over 50% of Majorca's inhabitants live in Palma.
+The tourist boom in the 20th century is responsible for the population growth as many people relocated to the island from the rest of Spain, Europe, South America, and Africa.
 Today, Majorca's people enjoy a high standard of living.